chrisurwin/katakoda-scenarios/rancherk3s/step3.md

 * Copy the kubectl command at the bottom of the page and execute it on Host 2, then click `Done`

-* Go back to the Rancher UI and you shoudl see it imported into the Rancher Server
+* Go back to the Rancher UI and you should see the cluster available in the Rancher Server UI